68 Colwyn Avenue, Rhos on Sea, Conwy, LL28 4NN

 Pass the small harbour on the right.

-St Davids is the 2nd House on the right.
+St Davids is the 2nd House on the left.

 Sat Nav Postcode: LL28 4NN